RunestoneInteractive/cpp4python/_sources/Functions/glossary.rst

     function
         a section of code that performs a procedure and is usually named.

-    overloading
-        specifying more than one definition for the same function name or the same operator within the same scope.

     parameter
         a variable in a function or method definition that accepts data passed from an argument.